 Spangle Tangle uses metallic reflective surface and movement to capture visual attention inviting the learner to participate in learning activities such as problem-solving, motor movements, social skills.

 The Joy Player is a personal music player with 5 colorful activation buttons.
 The project leader included black caps to cover those buttons to remove visual complexity to meet the user’s needs.

 Products that utilize looking to learn:

-The Increasing Complexity Pegboard provides templates that allow the observer to determine if the learner need one peg at a time for reaching or if two, or five or an entire pegboard of pegs is appropriate.
+The Increasing Complexity Pegboard provides templates that allow the observer to determine if the learner needs one peg at a time for reaching or if two, or five, or an entire pegboard of pegs is appropriate.
 Is there a specific color that is always looked at or reached for first?
-Use that knowledge and apply to other educational activities.
+Use that knowledge and apply it to other educational activities.

 The Sense of Science: Animals uses the support of light and low complexity to introduce parts of animals individually, allowing the learner to put the animal together part by part to create the whole.
 Catalog headings are a way to organize the materials that are available, but creative teachers and caregivers can think beyond the labels, seeing the adjustable attributes of the products that allow them to be utilized for many students on their caseload.

 This year in the APH 2019-2020 catalog, we have added a CVI Icon to alert consumers which products they may want to consider for their learner.
 The Icon legend states “Products with this icon may be appropriate for learners diagnosed with CVI.
 Comprehensive assessment should determine which products are best matched to your learner’s needs.”